mroam/learnOpenGL/README.md

 # learnOpenGL
 ========
 Harry and Mike are trying to learn openGL* by installing it, reading tutorials, running code, and revising code.
-Here is what we’ve found so far including links to installers, tutorials, versions, references, etc...
+Here is what we’ve found so far including links to installers, tutorials, versions, references, [video of our work](https://www.youtube.com/watch?v=9sdcB2AldT0), etc...

 *(“OpenGL” does 3D graphics: it is a cross-platform multi-language code library API for controlling computer graphics chips to draw pictures of 3d objects.)